toanlehcm/demo_reactjs/react_redux.md

     - When the JSX expressions are compiled, they are converted into JS object, representing React elements.
     - React then uses these elements to build the corresponding HTML DOM and display it in the browser.
+    - Reat updates only the elements that need an update.
+This example, only the text in the paragraph gets updated every second.
+    - React uses a Virtual DOM, which is a lightweight representation of the DOM.
+When an element gets changed, it is first updated in the Virtual DOM.
+That process is fast, as the virtual DOM is represented by simple objects.
+    - After that, React compares the Virtual DOM to its previous state and only applies the DOM updated necessary to bring the DOM to the desired state.

 ## Intro to Redux